Bikeman868/Gravity/README.md

 Any - meaning at least one of the expressions must be true for the group to have a true value.
 None - meaning that all expressions must be false for the group to have a true value.

-The expressions inside the group can either be 'conditions' or nested groups or both.
-The route is a special kind of group that also has logic, groups and conditions, but additionally has a 'to' property,
+The expressions inside the group can either be `conditions` or nested `groups` or both.
+The route is a special kind of group that also has logic, groups and conditions, but additionally has a `to` property,

+#### Conditions

 Each condition is an expression and some flags, for example:

 ```
-{ "condition": "{ipv4} ~= 192.168.0.0/16", "negate": false, "disabled": false }
+{ "condition": "{ipv4} = 192.168.0.0/16", "negate": false, "disabled": false }
 ```

 Conditions can be inverted by setting the negate property to true, and they can be temporarily removed from the logic by setting their disabled property to true.

-The condition property consists of two expressions and a comparison operator.
-The comparison operator can be
+The condition property consists of two expressions separated by an `=` sign.
+The `=` sign can be prefixed with another symbol whose meaning varies with the type of value that is being compared as follows:

+For string comparisons, the comparison operators are:

-`=` meaning that the two expressions evaluate to the same value.
+`=` meaning that the two expressions evaluate to the same case insensitive string.
-`<` meaning that the left expression has lower value than the right hand value.
+`<=` meaning that the left expression matches the beginning of the right hand expression.
-`>` meaning that the left expression has higher value than the right hand value.
+`>=` meaning that the left expression matches the end of the right hand expression.
-`!=` meaning that the two expressions evaluate to different values.
+`!=` meaning that the two expressions evaluate to different case insensitive strings.
+`~=` meaning that the left expression is contained within the right hand expression.

+For number comparisons, the comparison operators are:

+`=` meaning that the two expressions evaluate to the same numeric value.
-`!<` meaning that the left expression has higher or equal value than the right hand value.
+`<=` meaning that the left expression is numerically less or eaqual to the right hand expression.
-`!>` meaning that the left expression has lower or equal value than the right hand value.
+`>=` meaning that the left expression is numerically greater or eaqual to the right hand expression.
+`!=` meaning that the two expressions evaluate to different numeric values.

+For IP address comparisons the prefix is ignored.
-`~=` meaning that the left expression is contained in the right hand value.
+`=` meaning that the left expression is an IP address contained in the CIDR block of the right hand expression

+#### Expressions

-The expressions are taken an literal values unless they are enclosed in curly braces.
-The curly braces retrieve information from the incoming request as follows:
+The expressions in conditions are taken an literal values unless they are enclosed in curly braces.
+The curly braces define what to retrieve from the incoming request as follows:

 `{path[0..n]}` - retrieves an element from the path. `{path[1]}` is the first path element, `{path[2]}` is the second element etc. `{path[-1]}` is the last path element, `{path[-2]}` is the second to last etc.

-`{path}` - retrieves the entire path.
+`{path}` - retrieves the entire path including the leading `/` character.

-`{header[name]}` - retrieves a header from the request, for example `{header[Accept]}`.
+`{header[name]}` - retrieves a header from the request, for example `{header[Accept]}` returns the `Accept` header from the request.

-`{query[name]}` - retrieves a query string parameter, for example `{query[page]}`.
+`{query[name]}` - retrieves a query string parameter, for example the expression `{query[page]}` for a request url of `https://mydomain.com/news/current?page=3` would return the value `3`.

 `{null}` - retrieves a null value.
 This can be used to test for the absence of something.
+For example the condition `{query[page]} = {null}` is true for any request that does not have a `page` parameter in the query string.

-`{method[name]}` - retrieves the request method.
-For example `{method[POST]}`.
+`{method}` - retrieves the request method.
+The returned value will be `POST`, `GET`, `PUT`, `DELETE`, `OPTIONS` etc.

 `{ipv4}` - retrieves IP v4 address where the request came from.

 `{ipv6}` - retrieves IP v6 address where the request came from.

 When using `{ipv4}` or `{ipv6}` you can use some special notation for the right side expression.
+There are a small number of reserved words, you can put either an IPv4 or IPv6 address, or you can put an IPv4 or IPv6 CIDR block.
+Note that you should not mix IPv4 and IPv6, in other words you cannot have `{ipv4}` as the left hand expression then put an IPv6 CIDR block in the right hand expression.

+The reserved words are:

-The word `loopback` means the IP v4 or IP v6 loopback address (which are 127.0.0.1 and ::1 respectively) as appropriate.
+`loopback` means the IPv4 or IPv6 loopback address (which are 127.0.0.1 and ::1 respectively) as appropriate.
+For example the condition `{ipv6} = loopback` returns true of the source address for the request is `::1` or `127.0.0.1` and `{ipv4} = loopback` means exactly the same thing but is marginally more efficient for IPv4 addresses.

-When using `{ipv4}` or `{ipv6}` with the `~=` operator, you can specify a CIDR block to compare and the expression will be true for any IP address within that CIDR block.

-The router evaluates the routes in the order that they are written and finds the first one that matches the request and in online.
-Online means that their is a downstream path to a node that produces responses.
-If there is no way to get a response from a given route then that route will be skipped and the logic will move on to the next route in the list.
+'link' means the IPv6 local link network.
+This only works for IPv6 addresses.

+'site' means the local network.
+This works for both IPv4 and IPv6 addresses.
+For example the condition `{ipv4} = site` returns true for source addresses of `192.168.3.56` and `10.4.56.1`.